What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The generalized hole argument in general-relativistic gauge field theory

-By bundle realism, we understand the view that the physical manifold of events has the structure of a fiber bundle, each spatio-temporal event having an internal structure represented by the fibers of the bundle.
 Given that our most fundamental physical theories are models of the gRGFT framework (and quantization thereof, in the case of the SM), one might expect that questions about the ontological status of fiber bundles would be among the most important topics discussed in the philosophy of physics.
 Yet, the literature on this is surprisingly sparse.
-Physicists and mathematical physicists may occasionally stress the technical importance of bundles, for example: \begin{quote} ``It is a widely held view among mathematicians that the fiber bundle is a natural geometrical concept.
+Physicists and mathematical physicists may occasionally stress the technical importance of bundles, for example: \begin{quotation} ``It is a widely held view among mathematicians that the fiber bundle is a natural geometrical concept.
 Since gauge fields, including in particular the electromagnetic field, are [connections on] fiber bundles, all gauge fields are thus based on geometry.
-To us it is remarkable that a geometrical concept formulated without reference to physics should turn out to be exactly the basis of one, and indeed maybe all, of the fundamental interactions of the physical world." \cite{WuYang} \end{quote}
+To us it is remarkable that a geometrical concept formulated without reference to physics should turn out to be exactly the basis of one, and indeed maybe all, of the fundamental interactions of the physical world." \cite{WuYang} \end{quotation}

-\begin{quote} ``For me, a gauge theory is any physical theory of a dynamic variable which, at the classical level, may be identified with a connection on a principal bundle." \cite{Trautman1980} \end{quote}
+\begin{quotation} ``For me, a gauge theory is any physical theory of a dynamic variable which, at the classical level, may be identified with a connection on a principal bundle." \cite{Trautman1980} \end{quotation}